Nefarious (video game): Plot

 Crow is a supervillain who frequently kidnaps Princess Mayapple of Macro City, developing an unusual friendship with her as a result, only to be constantly foiled by his archnemesis and Mayapple's boyfriend, Mack.
-During Crow's latest kidnapping attempt, Mack tells Mayapple he is breaking up with her, tired of her spending more time with Crow than with him due to the kidnappings, and leaves.
+During Crow's latest kidnapping attempt, Mack breaks up with Mayapple, tired of her spending more time with Crow than with him due to the kidnappings, and leaves.
 Taking advantage of the opportunity, Crow imprisons Mayapple on his airship, the Sovereign.
 He makes plans with his majordomo Becky to travel to the neighboring kingdoms and kidnap four more princesses, as they emit a powerful energy which he needs to power his doomsday weapon, the Doom Howitzer.

 Crow travels to the insect kingdom of Insektia and kidnaps Princess Apoidea.
 Next, he abducts Princess Ariella of the dwarf kingdom of Winterdown, which is at war with the ogre kingdom of Sukechi.
 Crow also attempts to kidnap Princess Tephra of Sukechi, but as she is too strong, he takes her brother Prince Malachite instead.
 During his travels, Crow runs afoul of not only the kingdoms' local heroes, but also their villains, who feel he is encroaching on their territory.
 As he spends time with each of them, Crow and the princesses start to become friends, teaming up on missions to achieve each of the princesses' personal goals.

 Infiltrating an Adept Co. laboratory in Macro City, Crow learns that Mayapple commissioned the villain Dr. Cackle to create an artificial princess made of energy to be her successor.
 After several failed attempts, she experienced a crisis of conscience and ordered the project shut down, though Cackle continued development in secret.
 Crow retrieves the project's final result, Princess Farrah Day, along with the earlier imperfect specimens.
 Mayapple, still feeling guilty, asks Crow to help her infiltrate Cackle's lab and stop him from creating more Farrah Days for global conquest.
 Mayapple defeats Cackle, threatening to kill him, and Crow can choose whether or not to stop her.